1 Samuel 15:9

 Majority Standard Bible

 Saul and his troops spared Agag, along with the best of the sheep and cattle, the fat calves and lambs, and the best of everything else.
-They were unwilling to destroy them, but they devoted to destruction all that was despised and worthless.
+They were unwilling to devote them to destruction, but they devoted to destruction all that was despised and worthless.

 NET Bible